Media Capture

 // Respond to the failure as appropriate.

-You should only hold the device lock if you need settable device properties to remain unchanged.
+You should hold the device lock only if you need the settable device properties to remain unchanged.
 Holding the device lock unnecessarily may degrade capture quality in other applications sharing the device.

 Switching Between Devices

-Sometimes you may want to allow the user to switch between input devices—for example, on an iPhone 4 they could switch from using the front to the back camera.
+Sometimes you may want to allow users to switch between input devices—for example, switching from using the front-facing to to the back-facing camera.
 To avoid pauses or stuttering, you can reconfigure a session while it is running, however you should use beginConfiguration and commitConfiguration to bracket your configuration changes:

 AVCaptureSession *session = <#A capture session#>;